Making plans for The Narrows Zion Hike? These must-know tourist tips will help you make the most of your Zion Canyon Hike on the Virgin River.

-One thing we were not aware of before our trip was that the weather can be a bit tumultuous in Utah during the summer.
+One thing we were not aware of before our trip to Zion National Park was that the weather can be a bit tumultuous in Utah during the summer.
 Heck, we are from SoCal where it never even rains!

 On the day we had planned to hike The Narrows, there was a “Probable” flash flood.

-The NOAA site has updates on flash flood warnings and we saw signs at the Visitor Center and the Temple of Sinawava shuttle stop warning us of “probable” flash floods, so be sure to check those out before you hike!
+The NOAA site has updates on flash flood warnings, and we saw signs at the Visitor Center and the Temple of Sinawava shuttle stop warning us of “probable” flash floods, so be sure to check out the flash flood warning signage before you hike!

 7. PACK LESS

 I know “pack less” seems like a counter-intuitive thing to recommend when heading off for a day in nature, but the hike in The Narrows can be long, waterlogged, and strenuous, so only bring the essentials.

 We actually brought too much stuff and regretted it!

 Channel your inner minimalist and bring only the basics…phones to take pictures, water, energy bars, a small first aid kit, sunglasses, and some sunscreen…and that’s about it.